Qiskit/qiskit-metapackage/doc/roadmap.rst

 Qiskit Aer
 ----------

-The first version of Qiskit Aer came out this year.
-It included QASM, statevector, and unitary simulators.
+The first version of Qiskit Aer was released at the end of 2018.
+It included C++ implementations of Qasm, statevector, and unitary simulators.
 These are the core to Qiskit Aer and replace the simulators that existed in Terra.
-They are faster and more feature-complete.
-We also added noise into the QASM simulator.
+The QASM simulator includes a customizable general (Kraus) noise model, and all simulators are include CPU parallelization through the OpenMP library.

 In 2019, Aer will be extended in many ways:

-- We are going to start profiling the simulators and work on making them faster.
+- **Optimizations.** We are going to start profiling the simulators and work on making them faster.
+This will include automatic settings for backend configuration and OpenMP parallelization configuration based on the input Qobj and available hardware.

-- The noise features will be extended to encompass noise of type 2.

-- Aer will include approximate simulators that are more efficient, such as the T-gate simulator, which works on Clifford and T gates, and a stabilizer simulator, which works just on Clifford gates.
+- **Additional simulator backends.** We will include several approximate simulator backends that are more efficient for specific subclasses of circuits, such as the T-gate simulator, which works on Clifford and T gates (with low T-depth), and a stabilizer simulator,  which works just on Clifford gates.
+- **Noise approximations.** We plan to add noise approximation tools to mapping general (Kraus) noise models to approximate noise model that may be implemented on an approximate backends (for example only mixed Clifford and reset errors in the noise model).

 Qiskit Ignis
 ------------